mlefkovitz/GroceryListManager/Docs/UserManual.md

 # **Manual** #
 ### **Author - Team 61** #
-# GroceryListManager - Management System for Grocery List #
+# GroceryListManager - Management System for Grocery Lists #

 ## 1.0 History of the application #

-Brad and Janet, have requested a new grocery list application.
-They have been unhappy with the existing grocery list applications.
+Brad and Janet have requested a new grocery list application.
+They have been unhappy with existing grocery list applications.

 After the review of our team's submission of our design based on the requirements provided by Brad and Janet.
 They both are convinced to commission team 61 to produce the GroceryListManager.